MSaifKhan01/Vegy-Food/README.md

 - **Visually Appealing UI**: Indulge your senses with an aesthetically pleasing interface.
 - **Responsive Design**: Experience the application seamlessly across all devices.

-### 🌐 Connect with Us:
-Explore the application and share your feedback to make "Fork & JSA" even better!
-You can also leave a message to get in touch with us.

 - **Live Site**: [Explore Fork & JSA](https://vegy-food.vercel.app/)
 - **GitHub Repository**: [Check out the code](https://github.com/MSaifKhan01/Vegy-Food)